 I’ve actually done that once and it’s a lot of work.
 And you know what?
 I didn’t taste any difference in the homemade vs. store-bought stuff!

 So unless you really enjoy preparing pumpkins for cooking, I say just go with a can of 100% pure pumpkin.
-Also, be careful not to buy pumpkin pie filling.
-That would be disastrous in this recipe.

 Because you know how much I love Mexican food, I added some chipotle peppers in adobo sauce to the chili for a bit of heat.
 I just couldn’t help myself.